zendeskarchive/coffee-supplier/README.md

 Map file format:
-First row contains the number of companies C. It's followed by C rows containing the distance between the coffee supplier and the company.
+First row contains the number of companies C. It's followed by C rows where the n-th row contains the distance between the coffee supplier and the company measured in hours (that means that coffee sent now will arrive this many hours later).

 Example file:
 ```